deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

 Example conversational chat-bot
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let us go through creation of a simple bot that would play (virtual) ping-pong game with user.
+Let us go through the creation of a simple bot that would play (virtual) ping-pong game with its users.
-It will also greet user and handle exceptions.
+It would also greet them and handle exceptions.
-First, we would define the chat-bot in pseudo language:
+First, we define the chat-bot in pseudo language:

 .. code-block:: text